 When you file your income tax return, one question that arises for people with income from foreign sources is, "Do I need to pay tax on my income in both countries?"
 To solve the confusion regarding double tax payments on foreign income, the Indian government has come up with the Double Taxation Avoidance Agreement (DTAA).

-For NRIs who work in foreign countries, the DTAA helps in avoiding double tax payments on income earned in both India and the country of residence.
-This agreement has been formed with 85 countries across the globe.
+For NRIs who work in foreign countries, the DTAA helps avoid double tax payments on income earned in India and their country of residence.
+This agreement has been signed by India with almost 100 countries worldwide.

 This article will help you to understand DTAA between India and Netherlands and its relevant details.

-In 1989, India decided to enter into a double taxation agreement with the Netherlands to help taxpayers in avoiding paying taxes on income in both Netherlands and India.
-For both countries, this DTAA is applicable to different types of taxes, such as dividend tax, income tax, and others.
+In 1989, India decided to enter into a double taxation agreement with the Netherlands to help taxpayers avoid paying income taxes in both the Netherlands and India.
+This DTAA applies to different types of taxes, such as dividends and income taxes.

-With recent revisions to trade treaties between India and countries like Singapore, Mauritius and Cyprus to prohibit investment routing, the Netherlands has emerged as the new preferred destination for investors.
+With recent revisions to trade treaties between India and countries like Singapore, Mauritius, and Cyprus prohibiting investment routing, the Netherlands has emerged as the new preferred destination for investors.
 If Dutch shareholders meet specific agreement requirements, they can enjoy exemption from Indian capital gains tax.

 DTAA between India and Netherlands possesses significance for both countries when it comes to taxation and investment aspects.

 DTAA has been helpful in attracting foreign investment from the Netherlands.
 The agreement eliminates double taxes on income earned from Dutch organisations in India, enticing more Dutch corporations to invest here.
-The agreement also permits sharing of information between the two nations, thus assisting to reduce tax avoidance and evasion.
+The agreement also permits the sharing of information between the two nations, thus assisting in reducing tax avoidance and evasion.

-Being one of the largest investors in India, Dutch businesses can enjoy significant tax benefits as per the provisions of this agreement along with avoiding payment of double taxes.
-DTAA helps to promote trade between India and Netherlands, thus ensuring predictable and stable economies for both countries.
+Being one of the largest investors in India, Dutch businesses can enjoy significant tax benefits as per the provisions of this agreement and avoid paying double taxes.
+DTAA helps to promote trade between India and the Netherlands, thus ensuring predictable and stable economies for both countries.

 The taxes under the DTAA agreement between India and Netherlands are covered under Article 2 of the agreement.
 The details are as follows: